 As many countries begin to ease their COVID-19 restrictions, the business travel industry is preparing to meet new and unprecedented challenges.
 From social distancing to hygiene priorities, the industry must adapt to meet the ‘new normal’ of life in the post COVID-19 environment.

-We spoke to four of our supply partners about the ways their organisations were addressing travelling for business in the new normal.
+We spoke to four of our supply partners about the ways their organizations were addressing traveling for business in the new normal.
 Thank you to Delta Air Lines, Nordic Choice Hospitality Group, SIXT Rent a Car, and Enterprise Holdings for taking part.

-Need help redesigning your travel management programme for the post COVID-19 environment?
+Need help redesigning your travel management program for the post COVID-19 environment?
 Download the complete toolkit.

 A focus on flexibility

 The recent health crisis has increased the demand on the travel industry when it comes to flexibility, including last-minute bookings and trip cancellations.
 Across airline, car rental, and hotel partners, we’ve seen a number of changes to cancellation policies and fees.
 Many of our partners, including Delta Air Lines, have provided change fee waivers to help support customers to rebook certain business travel bookings at no extra cost.
 Along with updates and extensions to cancellation policies to help customers manage their travel in line with national and international bans and restrictions.